Stanley Blystone

-William Stanley Blystone (August 1, 1894 – July 16, 1956) was an American film actor who made more than 500 films appearances between 1924 and 1956.
+William Stanley Blystone (August 1, 1894 – July 16, 1956) was an American film actor who made more than 500 films appearances from 1924 to 1956.
 He was sometimes billed as William Blystone or William Stanley.

 Early years

 Blystone was born in Eau Claire, Wisconsin.
 He was a steel production engineer and worked in ore mines before he became an actor.

 Career

 Blystone is best known for his appearance in Charlie Chaplin's Modern Times, playing Paulette Goddard's father, and several short films starring The Three Stooges.
 Some of his more memorable roles were in the films Half Shot Shooters, False Alarms, Goofs and Saddles, Three Little Twirps and Slaphappy Sleuths.
 His final appearance with the trio was Of Cash and Hash in 1955.
 He also appeared in several Laurel and Hardy films.

 Personal life and death

 Blystone was married to Hollywood starlet Alma Tell.
-They had no children.
-Blystone's brother John G. Blystone was a film director in Hollywood.
-Stanley was the third cousin of CNN correspondent Richard Blystone and also the second cousin twice removed of George Carmack, who launched the Klondike gold rush.

-Blystone was strolling down a Hollywood sidewalk on July 16, 1956 when he collapsed, dying of a sudden heart attack.
+Blystone was walking on a Hollywood sidewalk on July 16, 1956 when he collapsed, dying of a sudden heart attack.
 He was dressed as a cowboy for the Desilu The Life and Legend of Wyatt Earp television series and was pronounced dead on arrival at Hollywood Receiving Hospital.
-He was buried at Pierce Brothers Valhalla Memorial Park Cemetery, North Hollywood, Los Angeles, California.
+He was buried at Pierce Brothers Valhalla Memorial Park Cemetery in North Hollywood, California.